Vaesen Published scenarios: roundup review

 Warning: Some spoilers for all the mentioned scenarios from here on.

-However, I would consider planning so as to run Fireheart later non the campaign, since the Vaesen there is epic and provides fresh surprises even after encountering most of the other Vaesen.
+However, I would consider planning so as to run Fireheart later in the campaign, since the Vaesen there is epic and provides fresh surprises even after encountering most of the other Vaesen.
 The plot is also rather complex.
 Moreover, The Night Sow is one of the most dangerous scenarios, so I'd avoid starting with it.
 A Dance with Death has a contrived plot that might not appeal to everyone, hence my decision to postpone until late in the campaign to run it..

 Moreover, while Dance of Dreams can be completed in a short session, and it is relatively simple when it comes to the actual main plot, it challenges the characters' faith in the Society, so it's better suited for mid-campaign play.